Assessment Policy and Procedure

 Moderation: The process of establishing comparability in standards of student performance in order to ensure that assessment evidence collected is sufficient, valid, fair and reliable.

-Not Yet Competent (NYC): A student is deemed as Not Yet Competent when they have not met all the requirements of the unit of competency.
+Not Yet Competent (NYC): A student is deemed as Not Yet Competent when they have not met all the requirements of the unit of competency to the specified standard.

 Plagiarism: Intellectual theft, either deliberate or unintentional, where a student uses or copies from another person’s work or ideas, without due care to appropriately reference and acknowledge the original source.